Configure the Editor

 autofocus: true,

-// make the text editable (but that’s the default anyway)
+// make the text editable (default is true)

 editable: true,

-// disable the loading of the default CSS (which is not much anyway)
+// prevent loading the default CSS (which isn't much anyway)

 injectCSS: false,